buildbarn/bb-clientd/README.md

 ### ... as a playground

-The FUSE file system also provides a "scratch" directory that you can (mostly) use like an ordinary directory on your system.
+The FUSE/NFSv4 file system also provides a "scratch" directory that you can (mostly) use like an ordinary directory on your system.
 Because it resides on the same file system as the "cas" directory shown above, it is possible to create hard links to files that are backed by the Content Addressable Storage.
 This may be useful when trying to reproduce